Battle of Mullaitivu (1996): Censorship and losses

 Censorship was lifted on 8 October 1996 when Deputy Defence Minister Anuruddha Ratwatte, the President's first cousin once removed, informed Parliament that the strength of the base was 1,407 but that only 12 had been killed in action.
 Ratwatte claimed that the 415 and 43 bodies handed over by the Red Cross to government officials in Kilinochchi and Vavuniya were not "identifiable as our soldiers".
 According to Ratwatte 71 troops had been killed during Thrivida Pahara, the rescue operation.

-Around 1,400 Sri Lankan troops were killed.
-The army lost around 1,200 personnel whilst the navy lost a small contingent.
+Around 1,400 Sri Lankan service personal and policemen were killed.
+The army lost 44 officers and 1125 other ranks whilst the navy lost a small contingent.
 Official records of the Ministry of Defence indicate 1,173 were killed, 80 civilians and 50 police officers stationed at the base were also killed.
-According to the military the LTTE had executed 207 prisoners of war after one of the POWs hurled a grenade, killing at least six LTTE cadres.
-The LTTE lost around 315 cadres in total.
+Pro-LTTE media claimed that the LTTE lost around 332 cadres in total.